bisu2580/weather-app/README.md

 1.Clone this repository to your local machine.
 2.Navigate to the project directory in your terminal or command prompt.
 3.Start a live server (e.g., Live Server, http-server).
-4.Create a file named as creds.js.
-5.Inside the creds.js file, create a constant named as API_KEY and equate it with your Api Key from Openweather website.Then create a function named as getKey() and return API_KEY from that function.
-6.Open the index.html file in your preferred web browser.
+4.Open the index.html file in your preferred web browser.
-7.Enter the name of the city you want to check the weather for in the input field.
+5.Enter the name of the city you want to check the weather for in the input field.
-8.Press the "Get Weather" button to fetch and display the current weather conditions for the specified city.
+6.Press the "Get Weather" button to fetch and display the current weather conditions for the specified city.
 ```